 As with similar infections in adults, the duration of treatment is based on the clinical and mycological response.
-Fluconazole capsule is administered as a single daily dose.
+Apricona is administered as a single daily dose.

 For paediatric patients with impaired renal function, see dosing in "Renal impairment".
 The pharmacokinetics of fluconazole has not been studied in paediatric population with renal insufficiency (for "Term newborn infants" who often exhibit primarily renal immaturity please see below).
 Infants, toddlers and children (from 28 days to 11 years old):

-Indication Posology Recommendations - Mucosal candidiasis Initial dose: 6 mg/kg Subsequent dose: 3 mg/kg once daily Initial dose may be used on the first day to achieve steady state levels more rapidly Invasive candidiasis Cryptococcal meningitis Dose: 6 to 12 mg/kg once daily Depending on the severity of the disease - Maintenance therapy to prevent relapse of cryptococcal meningitis in children with high risk of recurrence Dose: 6 mg/kg once daily Depending on the severity of the disease - Prophylaxis of Candida in immunocompromised patients Dose: 3 to 12 mg/kg once daily Depending on the extent and duration of the induced neutropenia (see Adults posology)
+Indication Posology Recommendations Initial dose may be used on the first day to achieve steady state levels more rapidly - Invasive candidiasis - Cryptococcal meningitis , Depending on the severity of the disease

+- Maintenance therapy to prevent relapse of cryptococcal meningitis in children with high risk of recurrence Dose: 6 mg/kg once daily Depending on the severity of the disease - Prophylaxis of Candida in immunocompromised patients I - Depending on the extent and duration of the induced neutropenia (see Adults posology)